zuiko21/minimOS/architecture.md

 file was aliviated via a **fully-*modular* approach**: the `template` file (or any particular machine's firmware, for that matter) will consist in just **a bunch of `#include`s** for *small* code chunks on the `modules` folder.
-Different machines may then use a different chunk for a particular feature, or suppress it.
+Different machines may then use a different chunk for a particular feature, or just suppress it.

 Please note that some of these chunks may be as short as two or three lines on code!
 However, this make sense as ther might be implementation changes for some simple